-- Maintaining a healthy weight.
 If you are at a healthy weight, continue to eat healthy and exercise to maintain it.
-Are you looking to drop extra pounds?
-Get regular exercise and eat a diet rich in fruits, vegetables, whole grains and lean protein.
+If you looking to drop extra pounds, get regular exercise and eat a diet rich in fruits, vegetables, whole grains and lean protein.
 Avoid foods high in saturated fat and sugar.

-- Consuming alcohol in moderation, if at all.
-Don’t have more than one drink per day.
-Better yet, avoid alcohol altogether.
+Don't have more than one drink per day.

 - General breast pain

 - A new lump in the breast

 - Breast thickening or swelling

 - Shift in the breast shape or size